azamzow/Rock-Paper-Siccers/README.md

 ### Description

-This program emphasizes a simple game of rock, paper, scissors in java.
+This program simulates a simple game of rock, paper, scissors in java.
 It is a game between the user and the computer.
 The computer chooses randomly and the user inputs their choice through the keybord.
 At the end there is a winner declared!

 ### To Run